 Jesus taught us to keep the Old Testament Law

-Many people assume that the commandments of the Old Testament have been abolished by Jesus and therefore are not anymore valid.
+Many people assume that the law of the Old Testament has been abolished by Jesus and therefore are not valid anymore.
 Usually, these people justify this theory with verses of Paul, which are seemingly in contrast to Jesus’ own statements.
 Jesus states in countless situations, that he is neither a friend of sin nor of sinners.
 For many Christians it may sound incomprehensible, but Jesus was a Jew.
 And his doctrines were far more Jewish than they are interpreted today.
 Jesus never said that we are free to break the Law of the Old Testament, nor that we can solely rely on grace.
 Instead, he made us realize that we must believe in him and his word to achieve eternal life.
 Because only who is born of the Spirit of God, receives permission to enter the Kingdom of God.

 Jesus said that you must obey his word if you love him

 Jesus answered and said unto him, If a man love me, he will keep my words.
 And my Father will love him, and we will come unto him, and make our abode with him.
 He that loveth me not keepeth not my sayings: and the word which ye hear is not mine, but the Father’s which sent me.
 (John 14:23-24)

 For this is the love of God, that we keep his commandments: and his commandments are not grievous.
 For whatsoever is born of God overcometh the world: and this is the victory that overcometh the world, even our faith.
 (1. John 5:3-4)